 The entire change initiative — creating the steering committee, the approach they took, and the restructuring outcomes — would not have been as successful without doing the network analysis first, agree Dean Broome and members of the DUSON executive team.

-Access the full impact story below, and its companion paper — Analytics for Change — to learn more about how CCL applies analytics to accelerate the spread of organizational change.
+Access the full impact story below, and its companion paper — Analytics for Change — to learn more about how we apply analytics to accelerate the spread of organizational change.

 Partner With Us

-At CCL, we bring 50 years of experience partnering with top healthcare providers to achieve transformational change, organization-wide.
-Learn more about our healthcare leadership development solutions, designed to provide maximum learning and growth for your healthcare leaders at the individual, team, and system level.
+We bring 50 years of experience partnering with top healthcare providers to achieve transformational change, organization-wide.
+Our healthcare leadership development solutions are designed to provide maximum learning and growth for your healthcare leaders at the individual, team, and system levels.